mythmon/edwin/README.md

 > You'll be using the `Dev` configuration by default.
 Make sure to change this
 > for deployments by setting the DJANGO_CONFIGURATION environment variable.

+## pre-commit

+You can run `pre-commit install` to set up the pre-commit machinery which will lint changes before you commit.
+Linting saves lives.

 # Run tests